syncfusion-content/javascript-docs/js/Grid/Columns.md

 ## Expression Column

-[Expression](https://help.syncfusion.com/api/js/ejgrid#members:columns-template "Expression") column is possible only for [`template`](https://help.syncfusion.com/api/js/ejgrid#members:columns-template "template") column.
+[Expression](https://help.syncfusion.com/api/js/ejgrid#members:columns-template "Expression") column is possible only for the [`template`](https://help.syncfusion.com/api/js/ejgrid#members:columns-template "template") column.

-You can use JsRender syntax in the template.For more information about JsRender syntax, please refer [the link](http://www.jsviews.com/#jsrapi "the link").
+You can use JsRender syntax in the template.For more information about JsRender syntax, please refer to [this link](http://www.jsviews.com/#jsrapi "the link").

 N> This expression column is supported at read only mode.